Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 What did Microsoft announce at Build 2026 about AI agents?

-Microsoft Build 2026 in San Francisco builds on FabCon's earlier announcements: Fabric Data Agents in general availability, the Fabric MCP Server as a standardized AI-to-data interface, Purview DSPM for AI, Microsoft Agent 365 as the enterprise control plane (GA 1 May 2026), the new Azure Agent Mesh for federated agent execution, and a first-time dedicated Responsible AI track.
+Microsoft Build 2026 in San Francisco builds on FabCon's earlier announcements and adds a new unified intelligence architecture: Fabric Data Agents in general availability, the Fabric MCP Server as a standardized AI-to-data interface, Purview DSPM for AI, Microsoft Agent 365 as the enterprise control plane (GA 1 May 2026), the new Azure Agent Mesh for federated agent execution, Microsoft IQ (Web IQ, Work IQ, Fabric IQ), and a first-time dedicated Responsible AI track.

 What is the Fabric MCP Server?